 – Tribulus (Tribulus terrestris).
 Tribulus is an Ayurvedic herb that has been used for reproductive health for hundreds of years.
 Ovulation is disrupted by hormone-based IUDs, and some woman need libido support after removal.
 Tribulus provides gentle, safe support for normal monthly ovulation and libido.

 - Evening Primrose Oil.
-After IUD removal, a women may experience a decrease in healthy cervical mucus.
+After IUD removal, a woman may experience a decrease in healthy cervical mucus.
 Cervical mucus is thickened by the IUD, and it can take a few weeks or more for the body to adjust to the change.
 Evening Primrose Oil is a rich source of Linoleic Acid (LA) and Gamma Linolenic Acid (GLA), which increases cervical mucus production.
 General suggested use: 1500 – 3000 mg 1-2 times daily from day 1 – 14 in the cycle when actively trying to conceive; or all month long when not trying to conceive.

 - Self Fertility Massage.
 Applying Self Fertility Massage is a low cost, effective way to boost your fertility naturally after IUD removal.
 Self Fertility Massage helps bring fresh blood to the uterus, break up scar tissue and improve endocrine system communication.
 It’s a great way to prompt the liver to get rid of waste products and excess hormones that may have accumulated while using hormonal birth control.